English Willow Cleft: A Comprehensive Guide From Cleft to Cricket Bat

 The journey of making a cricket bat begins when the English willow clefts arrive at our workshop.

-These clefts are the raw material for our bats and are sourced from finest willow suppliers in the UK.
+These clefts are the raw material for our bats and are sourced from the finest willow suppliers in the UK.

 Upon arrival, each cleft is carefully inspected for quality, grain structure, and moisture content.